 Housing during the summer and winterim academic sessions is also available.
 Students must be enrolled for Alvernia University summer classes and/or participating in an academically related internship or work on campus.
 Contact the Office of Residence Life for the supplementary per diem rate for summer/winter housing.
-The Assistant Director for Housing Operations must clear any exceptions to this policy.
+The Housing Operations Coordinator must clear any exceptions to this policy.